Manaku of Guler

 Manaku of Guler or Manaku (c.
 1700–1760) was an Indian painter from the Guler State, in modern-day Himachal Pradesh.
 After his death he was mostly forgotten and overshadowed by his much-celebrated younger brother Nainsukh.
 But today he is recognised as an exponent of Pahari style of painting, much like his brother.
 The rediscovery of Manaku has been a result of research efforts by art historians like B. N. Goswamy.

 Like Nainsukh, Manaku almost never signed his works, and only four extant works carry his signature.
+He was a member of the Seu-Manaku-Nainsukh family.